bnclabs/gson/README.rst

 * Concise Binary Object Representation, also called CBOR, RFC-7049.
 * machine friendly, designed for inter-networking of light weight devices, and easy to implement in many languages.
-* can be used for more than data exchange, left to user imagination.
+* can be used for more than data exchange, left to user imagination :) ...

 **collate**